iot-lab/iot-lab-gateway/DOCKER.md

       -r, --reloader        Reloader (default: False)
       --cntty CNTTY         Control Node tty to pass inside the docker container

-You can mount a gateway_code folder into the docker container, so that you can modify your code, and have it used inside the container directly, usually:

-    ./docker-run -v gateway_code /dev/ttyUSB0

-## Examples

 You can use any type of open node:

     ./docker-run -b samr21 -h samr21-test1 /dev/ttyACM0

-You can mount your gateway_code and have the gateway API auto reload on code change, working in the background
+You can mount your gateway_code and have the gateway API server auto reload on code change

     ./docker-run -v gateway_code --reloader /dev/ttyUSB0